jaunerc/TravelingSalesmanPy/README.md

 ## Solving the problem
 The TSP is called an NP problem.
 That means we can't solve the problem efficient with an existing computer (but maybe sometime in the future ;-) [Quantum computing](https://en.wikipedia.org/wiki/Quantum_computing)).

 The simple and exact way of solving is to try out every possible path.
 That works fine for a very small number of cities but not for the 100-cities-example.
+Therefore several probabilistic approaches can be used to find a quicker but less accurate solution.